 The Company uses stress testing to consider the effect on profitability and stability under stressed condition.
 The main source of income of the Company stems from brokerage commissions and interests.
 To ensure sustainability, the Company considers the simultaneous effect of realization of two or more risks.
 The main stress test models focus on credit risk, market risk, net interest income, operational risk and non-interest income.
-After a scenario is generated, quantitative stress test models are used to determine the impact of the scenario on the financials of the Company.
+The quantitative stress test models are used to determine the impact of the scenario on the financials of the Company.

-The stress testing is applied to the collateral, using highly improbable severe scenario of decline in value of 25% in one day interval to calculate the amount that can be lost.
+The stress testing is applied to the collateral, using severe scenario of decline in value of 25% in one day to estimate the credit risk exposure.